mikecann/mikecann.co.uk/public/posts/tinkering-with-the-internet-computer/post.md

 }
 ```

-As you can see you simply define an actor `Counter` which has some state `value` which can be incremented by calling `inc` and then returned to the caller;
+As you can see you simply define an actor `Counter` which has some state `value` which can be incremented by calling `inc` and then returned to the caller.

 Actors dont need to worry about saving their state to a database, the state is automatically persisted and depersisted by the system as actors are invoked.

 The beauty of this model is its simplicity.
-You no longer worry about how to structure your tables and indices in your database simply pass a message to an actor (calling a function) to query or mutate its data.
+You no longer have to worry about how to structure your DB tables and indices, simply pass a message to an actor (calling a function) to query or mutate its data.

-Calling an actor from the frontend is as simple as importing it and calling it as a RPC:
+Calling an actor from the frontend is as simple as importing it and calling it:

 ```js
 import my_app from "ic:canisters/my_app";